CCBDA-UPC/Assignments-2020/README.md

 Create a graphical interface that demonstrates how does your simulation tool works and how effective is the use of the Google & Apple project.
 Students are invited to use (Elastic tools)[https://www.elastic.co/] for that purpose.

+- Elastic offers a great data storage for geo-based information.
+You can manage geo_point and geo_shape to model all kind of interactions and query conditions: https://www.elastic.co/guide/en/elasticsearch/reference/current/geo-queries.html

+- Elastic Maps Services provide tiles for geo maps as well as vectorized maps for countries, provinces, regions, etc. You can leverage those, for example, to render administrative region dimensions https://maps.elastic.co/#file/world_countries

+- To visualize information in Elastic Kibana, Elastic Kibana Lens added recently, is a great feature to design your visualizations.
+Just drag and drop fields and tune your charts: https://www.elastic.co/what-is/kibana-lens

+- In the Machine Learning module, available in Elastic Cloud service, you can find regression, binary classification and outlier detections.
+Find some examples of how to use those analyses with the sample datasets you can find in Kibana: https://www.elastic.co/guide/en/machine-learning/7.6/dfanalytics-examples.html

 The system must be parametrized and built to simulate any number of individuals and interactions between them.

 #### Additional resources